rkalendar/TotalRepeats/README.md

 - **Scale-matched windows.** When a seed is much longer than a candidate, the candidate is compared against the best **window** of the seed at its own scale, instead of against the seed's whole composition.
 This is what lets it see a short element that is a copy of only *part* of a longer block — real repeat homology is usually partial, and averaging it over the whole block dilutes it away.
 - **Cosine over raw counts.** The previous measure compared ratios only across 4-mers that two blocks *shared*, discarding which 4-mers were **absent** — the main signal for a short block — and it ignored any 4-mer seen 3 times or fewer, which left 40% of blocks on the benchmark genome with too little to compare at all.

-Its virtue is still memory: it needs almost no memory (no per-block k-mer index), so prefer it when memory is the binding constraint — and note it is the only measure that finds homology too diverged to share exact k-mers.
-Each individual comparison is now *cheaper* than before (cosine is a single merge pass, where the old measure was quadratic in the shared support), but the run as a whole is slower, because it now calibrates a floor and scans a long seed window-by-window instead of comparing it once.
+Its virtue is still memory: it needs almost no memory (no per-block k-mer index), so it is the measure of choice when memory is the binding constraint — and it is the only measure that resolves homology too diverged to share exact k-mers.
+Each individual comparison is also *cheaper* than before (cosine is a single merge pass, where the old measure was quadratic in the shared support).
+The remaining overhead is the per-run chance-floor calibration and the window-by-window scan of a long seed; since that scan was optimised to score candidates against dense window vectors, `-vector` is the faster of the two measures on large block sets (see [Benchmark: sensitivity and speed on simulated genomes](#benchmark-sensitivity-and-speed-on-simulated-genomes)).

 #### Comparing the two measures